JoshuaWise/vapr/README.md

 In many other frameworks, the `req` object is completely mutable.
 Patterns emerge where a programmer might change the value of a header or query parameter in order to change the behavior of a middleware/plugin down the line.
 This type of pattern can cause bugs that are very difficult to trace.

 With Vapr, the `req` object is *deeply immutable*, so programmers can safely rely on the values within it, knowing with certainty that they were not modified by some other code.
-This might seem like a minor feature, but it gives you an idea of how seriously Vapr is on dependability.

 As a request is processed, it's common to attach new auxiliary information to it (such as an object that was parsed from a header).
 To facilitate this, the `req.meta` object is available, and is completely mutable.
 Any user-defined or plugin-defined information can be placed there.